-- a) If you receive a service from a contractor on behalf of the Council you can use the Council's complaints procedure. - b) If the contractor has their own complaints procedure we will usually give them the opportunity to put things right.
-If you are not happy with the way they deal with your complaint you can ask the Council to look into the matter. - c) If you would prefer to use the Council's complaints procedure in the first instance you should discuss your reasons with the Complaints and Information Manager who can advise on the most appropriate course of action. - d) Contractors should be aware that the Council is subject to the Freedom of Information Act 2000, the Environmental Information Regulations 2004 and the Data Protection Act 1998.
+- (c) If you would prefer to use the Council's complaints procedure in the first instance you should discuss your reasons with the Complaints Manager who can advise on the most appropriate course of action. - (d) Contractors should be aware that the Council is subject to the Freedom of Information Act 2000, the Environmental Information Regulations 2004 and the Data Protection Act 1998.
 The Council may be requested to disclose information in relation to complaints about a service provided by a contractor and, although every effort will be made to consult the organisation concerned, the decision to disclose or withhold information will ultimately be made by the Council.